 The hoverboard is constructed from an insulated core, containing HTSLs (high temperature superconducting blocks).
 These are housed in cryostats – reservoirs of liquid nitrogen that cool the superconductors to -197°C. The board is then placed above a track containing permanent magnets.
 When the board is cooled to its operating temperature the track’s magnetic flux lines are “pinned’ into place, maintaining the hover height of the board. (video: Lexus Europe)

 Dr Oliver de Hass, CEO of evico, said, “The magnetic field from the track is effectively ‘frozen’ into the superconductors in the board, maintaining the distance between the board and track – essentially keeping the board in a hover.
 The force is strong enough that the rider can stand and even jump on the board.”

 Mark Templin, Executive Vice President Lexus International, said, “We set out to push the boundaries of technology, design and innovation to make the impossible possible, collaborating with partners who share our passion for creating enjoyment out of motion.”

 “As we combined our technology and expertise, we discovered that making a hoverboard isn’t an easy process,” Templin explained.
 “We’ve experienced highs and lows and have overcome a few challenges, but through mutual determination we have created a demonstration of our philosophy in design and technology to create Amazing in Motion.”

 The Lexus Hoverboard film Slide features the new hoverboard together with the new GS F sedan, the forthcoming addition to Lexus’s F-designated range of high-performance models in Europe.

 Lexus says the hoverboard remains a prototype and will not be offered for sale.

-News source, photos and video courtesy Lexus Europe, Lexus International and Lexus Japan
+News source, photos and video courtesy of Lexus Europe, Lexus International and Lexus Japan